-#4 Updated by a.glavic over 2 years ago
+#4 Updated by a.glavic almost 3 years ago

 Why not use the physically more suitable definition of a transmission of the analyzed neutrons?
 Meaning that 100% in polarization and transmission would be 50% of total intensity.
 This also makes more sense when using an analyzer but only looking at ++ and --, which would result in the same result as when using no analyzer and there is no spin-flip scattering.

 The default transmission definition does not make much sense for an analyzer, anyway, as you almost never hit it with unpolarized neutrons.
 For the calculation it is only important how much + and - neutrons are transmitted, not how much unpolarized are.